datanav/docs/gdpr-getting-started.rst

 Data access request
 ===================

-For details see :ref:`The GDPR data access portal <gdpr-data-access-portal>'.
+For details see :ref:`The GDPR data access portal <gdpr-data-access-portal>`.

 Request data as data subject
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^